hegemonic/catharsis/README.md

 [`test/specs` directory](https://github.com/hegemonic/catharsis/tree/main/test/specs)
 for examples of the parse results for different type expressions.

-The object also includes two non-enumerable properties:

-+ `jsdoc`: A boolean that indicates whether the type expression was parsed with JSDoc support enabled.
-+ `typeExpression`: A string that contains the type expression that was parsed.

 ### `stringify(parsedType, options)`

 Stringify `parsedType`, and return the type expression.
 If validation is enabled, throws an error if the stringified type expression cannot be parsed.

 #### Parameters ####

 + `parsedType`: An object containing a parsed Closure Compiler type expression.
 + `options`: Options for stringifying the parse results.
     + `options.cssClass`: Synonym for `options.linkClass`.
 Deprecated in version